Some stats first...

 1. Blend external data with internal in-app data and AI

 Analyse Instagram photos of fashion influencers using AI to find trends.
 Match these styles with previous purchases of your customers.
-Propose the styles that your customers might like.
+Propose the trending styles that your customers might like.

-2. Purchase straight from the catwalk.
+2. Purchase straight from a video.

 3. Add an e-commerce functionality in a non-e-commerce setup.